 Review your insurance

 You never know when something terrible is going to happen.
 From unforeseen illnesses, to automobile accidents, to damages to the home, no one ever seems quite as prepared as they could be to deal with the unexpected crises that find their way into everyday life.
 Of course, you can change that for yourself.
 Consider taking some of your increased income and using it to bolster your insurance coverage.
 There are few things more valuable than peace of mind, and with the right amount of insurance, you won’t have to worry so much about what the future might hold.

 Add to your super fund

 It’s been said that you can survive without money when you’re young, but not when you’re old.
-Superannuation or a retirement fund allows you to set aside a small portion of your income every month, so that once you’re ready to retire, you’ll have a nice nest-egg to help you enjoy your golden years.
+Superannuation or a retirement fund allows you to set aside a small portion of your income every month.
+Meaning once you’re ready to retire, you’ll have a nice nest-egg to help you enjoy your golden years.
 You can use your raise to help that nest-egg grow, by increasing the percentage of your pay check that is applied to your super.

 Spread it around

 While you’re busy celebrating your personal success, don’t forget about those out there who don’t have it quite as good as you do.
 You can help these less fortunate by taking a portion of your new income and giving it to charity.
 Donating your money may not get you any fun new toys, but it will certainly leave you with the good feeling that comes from helping others.